 Overnight in Ninh Binh.

-Our limousine driver will pick you up at your hotel for a shared transfer to Halong.
-The journey takes around 3.5–4 hours, with an optional stop for a restroom break along the way.
-Upon arrival, you will be dropped off at Tuan Chau Pier to board your cruise.
+8:00: Our driver will pick you up at your hotel and transfer you to Halong.
+The journey takes around 3.5 to 4 hours, with an optional stop for a restroom break along the way.
+Upon arrival, you'll be dropped off at Tuan Chau / Bai Chay pier, where you will board your cruise.

 11:30 – 12:00: Arrive at Tuan Chau Harbor.